wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 7. Enter a password that matches the given criteria in the **Enter new password** and **Confirm password** fields, and click **Proceed**.

 !!! tip
-    You can create more users to test your front-end application with multiple users.
+    You can create more users to test your front-end application.

-#### Step 2.4.4: Consume the REST API via the front-end application
+#### Step 2.4.4: Try out the web application

 To start the front-end application and send requests to the `readingList` REST API via it, follow the steps given below:

+!!! info
+    To render the front-end application as a web application, you will be using the [Node Package Manager](https://www.npmjs.com) software.

 1. In the terminal, navigate to the `choreo-reading-list-application-example/reading-list-front-end` directory in the clone of your GitHub repository.

 2. Issue the following commands in the given order:

-    `npm i`
+    - `npm i`

+        This command installs the latest [Node Package Manager](https://www.npmjs.com) version in the local directory where the front-end application resides.

-    `npm run dev`
+    - `npm run dev`

+        This command runs the front-end application as a web application.

-    The front-end application will start running at http://localhost:5173/.
+  The front-end application will start running at http://localhost:5173/ as logged in the terminal.

 3. Access the front-end application via http://localhost:5173/.

-4. Click Login, and sign in with the credentials of a user that you have created in Asgardeo.
+4. Click **Login**, and sign in with the credentials of a user that you have created in Asgardeo.

 5. To allow your application to access your Choreo account, select the **User Account** checkbox and click **Allow**.